Developing young minds

 We pride ourselves on offering a rich programme of academic extension outside the classroom, including the arts, music and drama.
 Students look forward to the annual school production, but also take part in ‘coffee shop’ drama workshops, regular short concerts and the Art Department’s celebrated annual exhibition showcasing student artwork.
 Myth-o-logues, a one act run through of Greek’s mythology’s greatest characters is currently at audition phase.

 Public Examination Years

 We were delighted with the outcomes that were achieved by our pupils recently, which were a testament to their hard work and teachers’ efforts.
-In 2020, 72% of St Margaret’s pupils achieved grades 9-7 at GCSE and 67% achieved A*-A at A-level.
+In 2022, 62% of St Margaret’s pupils achieved grades 9-7 at GCSE and 68% achieved A*-B at A-Level.

 All pupils are screened for learning needs on entry to the school.
 Any child starting at the School with a learning difficulty or special need will be asked to provide any relevant reports to our SENCO.
 Any child identified with additional needs will be supported by the learning support department.
 Here they will gain ongoing practical, emotional and academic support which makes a real difference to their academic journey and success.

 Crucially the SENCO will share relevant reports, teaching strategies and updates with teaching staff.
 This will ensure that lessons are appropriately differentiated.
 A continuous cycle of monitoring and feedback makes these strategies effective.

 Pupils with a range of learning needs are fully supported in their learning, both through small group workshops and individual tuition - pupils with a range of educational needs make excellent academic progress at St Margaret's.

 STEAM Festival: Inspiring Young Minds